Select Page

 Hours: M-F 9:00 am to 2:pm

-Description: Collage of photography of the celebration of Day of the dead in different states of Mexico.
+Description: Collage of photographs depicting the Day of the Dead celebration in different states of Mexico.

 Click here to learn more ⊕

-Huehca Omeyocan ancestral Mexica, Chichimeca Aztec Music and Dance. will close Día de Muertos with a special ceremonial event full of color and dance.
+Huehca Omeyocan, ancestral Mexica, Chichimeca, Aztec Music and Dance.
+Huehca Omeyocan will close Día de Muertos with a special ceremonial event full of color and dance.
 Performance at Propulsion Zone Gallery.

 818 SW 1st Ave